CoAxLab/niphlem/docs/user_guide.rst

    RETROICOR algorithm procedure (borrowed from Verstynen, 2011).

-Niphlem has a class `RetroicorPhysio <https://coaxlab.github.io/niphlem/api.html#niphlem.models.RetroicorPhysio>`_, which preprocesses the initial data (transform and filter) and implements this algorithm to generate such regressors.
+*Niphlem* has a class `RetroicorPhysio <https://coaxlab.github.io/niphlem/api.html#niphlem.models.RetroicorPhysio>`_, which preprocesses the initial data (transform and filter) and implements this algorithm to generate such regressors.
 For a detailed example of how to use this class, we recommend visiting the `tutorial 3 <https://coaxlab.github.io/niphlem/tutorials/tutorial3.html>`_ and `tutorial 4 <https://coaxlab.github.io/niphlem/tutorials/tutorial4.html>`_.

-*Refernces*:
+*References*:

 - Glover, G.H., Li, T.-Q. and Ress, D. (2000), Image-based method for retrospective correction of physiological motion effects in fMRI: RETROICOR.
 Magn.
 Reson.
 Med., 44: 162-167.
 - Verstynen TD, Deshpande V. Using pulse oximetry to account for high and low frequency physiological artifacts in the BOLD signal.
 Neuroimage.
 2011 Apr 15;55(4):1633-44.